-- (1) Settings of penalties for relevant criminal acts in the fulfillment of the obligations arising from provisions of the convention. - (2) Inclusion in the National legislation, of provisions necessary for the enactment of provisions in the Convention, which are not self- implemented. - (3) Determining, with the view to facilitating conformity with the provisions of the Convention, those criminal acts defined as such by the provisions of National legislation on concealment, investigation, and confiscation of assets from certain crimes.
+(1) Settings of penalties for relevant criminal acts in the fulfillment of the obligations arising from provisions of the convention.

+(2) Inclusion in the National legislation, of provisions necessary for the enactment of provisions in the Convention, which are not self-implemented.

+(3) Determining, with the view to facilitating conformity with the provisions of the Convention, those criminal acts defined as such by the provisions of National legislation on concealment, investigation, and confiscation of assets from certain crimes.

-In addition, the Combating of Terrorism Act of 2010 (No.110(I)/2010), entails specific provisions with regard to criminalisation of terrorist financing, In particular, Section 8 of this Law criminalizes the provision of support in any way, including financing, to (a) a terrorist group, or (b) a member of a terrorist group, or (c) any other person for the benefit of a terrorist group or a member of a terrorist group, or (d) any other person for the commission of a terrorist act, or (e) persons included in the catalogues, with knowledge of the fact that such support will contribute to the criminal activities of that terrorist group, person, etc. For the purposes of this Law, "catalogues" means the updated lists of persons, groups or entities for which the relevant EU instruments and as well as the Resolutions of the UN Security Council on the imposition of sanctions apply.
-Section 17 of this Law provides for the distribution of these catalogues to all competent national authorities by way of a notification issued by the Minister of Justice and Public Order and published in the Official Gazette of the Republic.
-In particular, these catalogues include:
+The Suppression of Terrorism Law of 2010 (No.110(I)/2010) was enacted and came into force on 22.11.2010, to provide a comprehensive legal framework in the area of terrorism.
+In particular, with regard to criminalisation of the financing of terrorism, Section 8 of the Combating of Terrorism Law of 2010 (No.110(I)/2010) criminalizes the provision of support in any way, including financing, to:

+(a) a terrorist group, or

+(b) a member of a terrorist group, or

+(c) any other person for the benefit of a terrorist group or a member of a terrorist group, or

+- (d) any other person for the commission of a terrorist act, or - (e) persons included in the catalogues,

+For the purposes of this Law, "catalogues" means the updated lists of persons, groups or entities for which the relevant EU instruments and as well as the Resolutions of the UN Security Council on the imposition of sanctions apply.
+These catalogues include:

-- (a) the list of persons, groups and entities referred to in Articles 2-4 of "Council Common Position of 27 December 2001 on the application of specific measures to combat terrorism (2001/931/CFSP)", - (b) the list of persons, groups and entities referred to in Article 4 of "Council Common Position of 27 December 2001 on the application of specific measures to combat terrorism (2001/931/CFSP)", - (c) the List established and maintained by the 1267 Committee (UN) with respect to individuals, groups, undertakings and other entities associated with Al-Qaida - (d) the List of individuals and entities established pursuant to UN Security Council Resolution 1988 (2011)
+(a) The list of persons, groups and entities referred to in Articles 2-4 of "Council Common Position of 27 December 2001 on the application of specific measures to combat terrorism (2001/931/CFSP)".

+(b) The list of persons, groups and entities referred to in Article 4 of "Council Common Position of 27 December 2001 on the application of specific measures to combat terrorism (2001/931/CFSP)".

+(c) The List established and maintained by the 1267 Committee (UN) with respect to individuals, groups, undertakings and other entities associated with AI-Qaida.

+(d) The List of individuals and entities established pursuant to UN Security Council Resolution 1988 (2011).

-The Combating of Terrorism Act of 2010 (No.110(I)/2010), entails also implementing provisions regarding "Council Regulation (EC) No 2580/2001 of 27 December 2001 on specific restrictive measures directed against certain persons and entities with a view to combating terrorism", as well as "Council Regulation (EC) No 881/2002 of 27 May 2002 imposing certain specific restrictive measures directed against certain persons and entities associated with Usama bin Laden, the Al-Qaida network and the Taliban, and repealing Council Regulation (EC) No 467/2001 prohibiting the export of certain goods and services to Afghanistan, strengthening the flight ban and extending the freeze of funds and other financial resources in respect of the Taliban of Afghanistan".
-In particular, Sections 15 and 16 of Law No.110(I)/2010 determine the penalties to be imposed to natural persons as well as legal persons where these Regulations are infringed.
+The Suppression of Terrorism Law of 2010 (No.110(I)/2010), entails also implementing provisions regarding "Council Regulation (EC) No

+2580/2001 of 27 December 2001 on specific restrictive measures directed against certain persons and entities with a view to combating terrorism", as well as "Council Regulation (EC) No 881/2002 of 27 May 2002 imposing certain specific restrictive measures directed against certain persons and entities associated with Usama bin Laden, the Al-Qaida network and the Taliban, and repealing Council Regulation (EC) No 467/2001 prohibiting the export of certain goods and services to Afghanistan, strengthening the flight ban and extending the freeze of funds and other financial resources in respect of the Taliban of Afghanistan".
+In particular, Sections 15 and 16 of Law No.110(I)/2010 criminalise the infringement of the provisions of these Regulations and determine the penalties to be imposed to natural persons as well as to legal persons in these cases.
+The penalties provided for in these Sections in case of conviction are imprisonment not exceeding eight years and/or fine not exceeding €50.000 with regard to natural persons and a fine not exceeding €500.000 with regard to legal persons.